 As a pre-commissioning test, you can rotate the motor manually to make sure it moves without stalling.

-4.3 Disassembly
+4.3.
+Disassembly

-A generic disassembly practice is to follow the reverse order of the assembly sequence as described in Section 4.2.
+A generic disassembly practice is to follow the reverse order as compared to the assembly sequence described in Section 4.2.